VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 The aggregation is applied to all the metrics received via any [supported data ingestion protocol](https://docs.victoriametrics.com/#how-to-import-time-series-data) and/or scraped from [Prometheus-compatible targets](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter).

+Stream aggregation ignores timestamps associated with the input [samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples).
+It expects that the ingested samples have timestamps close to the current time.

-The stream aggregation is configured via the following command-line flags:
+Stream aggregation is configured via the following command-line flags:

 - `-remoteWrite.streamAggr.config` at [vmagent](https://docs.victoriametrics.com/vmagent.html).
   This flag can be specified individually per each `-remoteWrite.url`.